-UW-Madison does not currently have authorization by Higher Learning Commission to offer some alternative forms of instruction that are not covered by this credit hour policy.
+UW–Madison does not currently have authorization from the Higher Learning Commission to offer some alternative forms of instruction that are not covered by this credit-hour policy.

 Correspondence Courses: The requirement for regular and substantive instructor-student interaction is a key feature of instruction that distinguishes UW-Madison offerings from a form of instruction labeled correspondence courses.
 In keeping with federal regulation and Higher Learning Commission requirements, UW-Madison is not authorized to offer correspondence courses.
 Correspondence courses are defined as follows (34 CFR 600.2): “A course provided by an institution under which the institution provides instructional materials, by mail or electronic transmission, including examinations on the materials, to students who are separated from the instructor.
 Interaction between the instructor and student is limited, is not regular and substantive, and is primarily initiated by the student.
 Correspondence courses are typically self-paced.”

-Students are limited to course enrollment equal to one credit per week of session with the exception of the eight week general session.
-That session allows for 9 credits over the eight week period.
+Students are limited to course enrollment equal to one credit per week of session with the exception of the eight-week general session.
+That session allows for nine credits over the eight-week period.
 The enrollment system does not allow students to enroll for more credits than their credit limit.
-In addition to the session credit limit, undergraduate students will be allowed to enroll in a maximum of twelve credits across the duration of the summer term.
+In addition to the session credit limit, undergraduate students will be allowed to enroll in a maximum of 12 credits across the duration of the summer term.